48 hours left on early-bird pricing to TC Sessions: Robotics + AI 2020 – TechCrunch

 Apply to compete in Pitch Night.
 Ten startups will compete in a mini pitch-off at a private event the night before the conference.
 A panel of VC judges will choose five finalists to pitch again the next day from the TC Sessions Main Stage.
 All 10 teams will each receive two free tickets to the event.
 Submit your application here by February 1.
 We’ll notify selected startups by February 15.

 Buy a Startup Exhibitor Package and demo at the event.
-You’d better jump on this opportunity and fast — we have only two packages left.
+You’d better jump on this opportunity, and fast — we have only two packages left.
 The $2,200 price includes four tickets to the event.
 Bring your crew and quadruple your networking potential.

 Now let’s talk about the kind of programming you can expect.
 We’re talking a full day of presentations, panel discussions, world-class speakers, workshops, robot demos and plenty of time for networking.
-Here’s a sample of what’s on tap.
-You can check out the day’s agenda here.
+Here’s a sample of what’s on tap (you can check out the day’s agenda here):

 - The Next Century of Robo-Exoticism: In 1920, Karl Capek coined the term “robot” in a play about mechanical workers organizing a rebellion to defeat their human overlords.
 Join expert panelists Abigail De Kosnik (Center for New Media, University of California, Berkeley), David Ewing Duncan (Arc Fusion), Ken Goldberg (UC Berkeley College of Engineering) and Mark Pauline (Survival Research) as they discuss cultural views of robots in the context of “Robo-Exoticism,” which exaggerates both negative and positive attributes and reinforces old fears, fantasies and stereotypes.